tardate/LittleArduinoProjects/playground/AudioDSP/Distortion/README.md

 * input value is simply clipped by the distortion level set by the push-buttons

+### Performance

+Not bad, but a fairly crude fuzz effect.
+There's a bit too much high frequency buzz in the result due to the hard clipping.
+See [SuperCrunch](../SuperCrunch) for what I think is a bettery fuzz.

 ### AudioDspDriver Library

 This example uses a private [AudioDspDriver](../../../libraries/AudioDspDriver) library